privacybydesign/yivi-portal/README.md

 For a _production_ scheme, the status can be one of the following:
 - `draft`: the verifier or issuer is still working on their registration, and it is not yet ready for review.
-- `ready`: the verifier or issuer has finished their registration and is ready for review by the scheme manager.
+- `ready`: the verifier or issuer has finished their registration and is **under review** by the scheme manager.
 - `approved`: the registration has been approved by the scheme manager and is ready to be published in the scheme.
 - `rejected`: the registration has been rejected by the scheme manager and the verifier or issuer should make changes to their registration.
 - `published`: the registration has been published in the scheme.